getsentry/sentry.engineering/data/blog/formatting-sql-on-the-frontend.md

 The specific syntax might look foreign to you, but even at a glance you can see the basics:

-- the grammar consists of a flat list of tokens
+- the grammar consists of a flat list of tokens, rather than a recursive definition
 - each token can be whitespace, a "keyword", or something unknown
 - whitespace is one of several known whitespace characters
 - a "keyword" is one of a few known SQL keywords